lrgresearch/gpaw-tools/README.md

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/lrgresearch/gpaw-tools.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/lrgresearch/gpaw-tools/alerts/)
 [![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/lrgresearch/gpaw-tools.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/lrgresearch/gpaw-tools/context:python)
 ## Introduction
-*gpaw-tools* is a bunch for python scripts for easy performing of GPAW calculations.
+*gpaw-tools* is a bunch of higher-level user interaction python scripts for easy performing of GPAW calculations.
 It is mostly written for new DFT users who are running codes in their own PCs or on small group clusters.

 `gpaw-tools` have:
 1. A force-field quick optimization script `quickoptimization.py` for preliminary calculations using ASAP3/OpenKIM potentials.
 2. `ciftoase.py` script for transform CIF files to ASE's own Atoms object.
 3. To choose better cut off energy, lattice parameter and k points, there are 3 scripts called `optimize_cutoff.py`, `optimize_latticeparam.py` and `optimize_kpoints.py`.
-4. And, the main solver script `gpawsolver.py` which can be run in PW or LCAO mode.
+4. And, the main solver script `gpawsolver.py` which can be run in PW, PW-GW, EXX or LCAO mode.
 It can do strain minimization, can use several different XCs, can do spin-polarized calculations, can calculate, draw and save tidily DOS and band structures, can calculate and save all-electron densities and can calculate optical properties in a very simple and organized way.
+5. A simple Graphical User Interface (GUI) for `gpawsolve.py` (and also you may say that GUI for GPAW) which is called `gg.py`.

 ## Usage
 ### Installation